Reduce Order Returns Clothing Brands

 • looped through a button hole/ a belt hoop/ the zipper

-• use colored thread that’s hard to replace for attaching the labels, not the safety pins that are so easy to put back on
+• use colored thread that’s hard to replace for attaching the labels, not the safety pins that are so easy to put back on.
+Star Track labels are very durable.

 360 ID Tags is one such solution that lets customers try on the clothes or shoes but not wear them out in public.